GustavEzekiel/Fruit-fly_tick-tock/README.md

 [readme still under construction]

 ## Introduction
-Mathematical and statistical model of fruit fly core circadian clock molecules.
+Mathematical and statistical model of *D. melanogaster* core circadian clock molecules.
 The main purpuse of this modeling is to fit ODEs that represent circadian oscilation of mRNA levels of clock components over single-cell RNAseq (scRNA-seq) data of clock neurons.
 Looking for diferences in parameters of the model across different neuron clusters and conditions represented in the scRNA-seq data.

 ## The system